hadamjoo/react-clock/README.md

 This project was toy project making a clock with state management using recoil.

-branch

-done
-- useState (not using state management library)
-- recoil

-will update
-- context api
-- redux
-- mobx

 ## Available Scripts

 In the project directory, you can run: